seng438-winter-2024/seng438-a3-NicoleHeather/README.md

 6. Then, navigate to src -> org -> jfree -> data and right click.
 7. Click on "Coverage As" and choose JUnit Application.

+Or

+1. Go to "File -> Open project from file system"
+2. Navigate to "Project Folder"
+3. Add the same libraries using the same method as above
+6. Then, navigate to src -> org -> jfree -> data and right click.
+7. Click on "Coverage As" and choose JUnit Application.

 The coverage tool use was EclEmma, it should already be installed in your eclipse workspace as it comes with it, if not go to Help -> Eclipse Marketplace and search for EclEmma to install.